Louth Navigation: Route

 Sandwiched between the canal and the River Lud is a sewage treatment plant.
 The treated effluent is discharged into the canal below the lock site.
 Beyond the works are Alvingham Fisheries, and then a bridge which carries Lock Road over the canal.
 Alvingham Lock has two semi-circular drain openings in its western wall, and an inverted syphon carries water from the River Lud under the lock, to feed the mill pond for Alvingham Mill.
 The canal then passes the church of St Mary, once the chapel for a Gilbertine Priory, which dates from the eleventh to fourteenth centuries.
 It was the parish church for North Cockerington, and is Grade I listed.
-In the same churchyard is the parish church of St Adelwold, also Grade I listed, and built in the thirteenth, fifteenth and sixteenth centuries.
+In the same churchyard is the parish church of St Adelwold, also Grade I listed, and built in the 13th, 15th and 16th centuries.
 The churches separate Alvingham Water Mill from the canal.
 The present building was constructed in 1782 by John Maddison, with extensions in 1900, and it was restored in 1972.
 Most of the machinery, including an 11 ft diameter breast shot water wheel, dates from 1782, and was in regular use following restoration.
 The building replaced an earlier structure, as a water mill is known to have existed on the site since 1155.
 Water from the mill stream flows into Westfield Drain and returns to the canal a little further downstream.
 This is only possible because of the lowered water levels in the canal.
 Before closure to navigation, there was another inverted syphon under the canal, which returned the water to the River Lud, but this has been blocked up and abandoned.

 At High Bridge, the canal turns to the north, and the River Lud continues to the north-east as the Old Eau.
 Outfen Lock was one of the locks constructed with straight sides.
 The western wall has collapsed, but the eastern wall survives.
 The surrounding countryside is very flat and low lying, being crossed by numerous drainage ditches.
 The Black Dike enters the channel from the west.
 Water from Austen Fen is pumped into the canal by Austen Fen East and West pumping stations.
 These, and the other pumping stations that discharge into the canal are owned and operated by the Lindsey Marsh Internal Drainage Board.
 The canal continues past Canal Farm and under Fen Bridge.
 On the east bank is a nineteenth century nine-bayed warehouse with three storeys and an attic.
 Biergate East and West pumping stations are situated near Covenham Reservoir, constructed in the 1960s to supply drinking water.
 The works to treat the water is near Fire Beacon Farm and bridge, the temporary terminus of the opened waterway during construction.